 About the Panel

 The Panel on Takeovers and Mergers (the “Panel”) is an independent body, established in 1968, whose main functions are to issue and administer the City Code on Takeovers and Mergers (the “Code”) and to supervise and regulate takeovers and other matters to which the Code applies in accordance with the rules set out in the Code.
 It has been designated as the supervisory authority to carry out certain regulatory functions in relation to takeovers pursuant to the Directive on Takeover Bids (2004/25/EC) (the “Directive”).
 Its statutory functions are set out in and under Chapter 1 of Part 28 of the Companies Act 2006.
+The rules set out in the Code also have a statutory basis in relation to the Isle of Man, Jersey and Guernsey.

 In certain circumstances the Panel also shares responsibility for the regulation of an offer with the takeover regulator in another Member State of the European Economic Area (a “Member State”) (for example, where the offeree company is registered in the United Kingdom and has its securities admitted to trading on a regulated market in another Member State but not on a regulated market in the United Kingdom).